loicboutet/reactrb_tutorial/README.md

 7. If you are using reactive-record the `components.rb` file will also require `app/models/_react_public_models.rb` which is the manifest file for the public models, and simply contains a `require_tree './public'` directive.
 If you need to order how the models are loaded you can add explicit requires to this file before the require_tree.

+9. It adds these lines to `application.rb`
+`config.assets.paths << ::Rails.root.join('app', 'views').to_s`
+If you are using reactive-record it will also add
+`config.eager_load_paths += %W(#{config.root}/app/models/public)`
+`config.autoload_paths += %W(#{config.root}/app/models/public)`
+The effect of these lines is that the asset pipeline can load components from the views folder, and isomorphic models can be found by both the server and asset pipeline in the models/public folder.

-8. It adds the following gems to your `Gemfile`:
+8. Finally it adds the following gems to your `Gemfile`:
   `gem 'reactive-ruby'`
   `gem 'react-rails', '~> 1.3.0'`
   `gem 'opal-rails', '>= 0.8.1' `